Never before did I want to forget a school day as soon as the bell rang.

 I noticed there were even more scratches underneath.

 I approached to get a better look.
 I read the marks.

-‘Doris was here,’ a number promising illicit sexual acts if dialed, and other meaningless messages were scrawled out under the table.
+‘Doris is here,’ a number promising illicit sexual acts if dialed, and other meaningless messages were scrawled out under the table.
 None really stood-

 There was one.